Search by Keyword

 George Harrison's live album “Live In Japan” was released in the U.S. on July 14th, 1992.
 Nine Beatles songs appear on this nineteen track collection, the interesting live version of “Piggies” described above being one of them.

 The Beatles, of course, never performed to song on stage, but George's brief tour of Japan did, this tour spanning from December 1st through 17th, 1991.
-A few months later, George played a concert at London's Royal Albert Hall, this being a benefit for the Natural Law Party.
+A few months later, on April 6th, 1992, George played a concert at London's Royal Albert Hall, this being a benefit for the Natural Law Party.
 This concert, his final British stage performance, featured the same set list as his previous Japan tour, including “Piggies.”

 While many critics and authors dismiss "Piggies" as a blight on George Harrison's otherwise commendable songwriting career for The Beatles, its appeal is praised by a sizable percentage of the group's fans.
 Younger audiences such as I (I was seven years old when I first heard the song) thought the song was funny and clever, obviously because I was oblivious to its political references.
 The presentation of the song, which prominently featured a baroque-style harpsichord and string arrangement along with camp vocal work and swine grunts, reveals the intent to display the subject matter in a humorous way.
 While the intent of the lyrics was dark and cutting, the 'fab four' sense of humor, as well displayed on their early Christmas messages, was chosen as the forum to reveal this message to the world.